mysql-net/MySqlConnector/docs/content/tutorials/connect-ssh.md

 ### If MySQL and SSH Server are the same

-If the MySQL Server and SSH Server are running on the same computer, use the following code:
+If the MySQL Server and SSH Server are running on the same computer, use the following C# code:

 ```csharp
 var server = "your db & ssh server";